Comparison

 What Do Wegovy and Zepbound Cost, and How Can Weight Method Help?

-For patients pursuing weight loss without diabetes, cost is often the deciding factor between Wegovy and Zepbound — especially since insurance coverage for anti-obesity medications remains inconsistent.
+For patients pursuing weight loss without diabetes, cost is often a major consideration when discussing Wegovy® and Zepbound® — especially since insurance coverage for anti-obesity medications remains inconsistent.

-Wegovy's list price is approximately $1,350 per month.
-Novo Nordisk has offered savings programs, but supply constraints have periodically limited availability.
-Insurance coverage for Wegovy has improved but is far from universal.
+Novo Nordisk has offered Wegovy® savings programs, but supply constraints have periodically limited availability, and insurance coverage has improved yet is far from universal.
 As of 2025, roughly 40-50% of commercial plans offer some coverage for anti-obesity medications, though prior authorization requirements, step therapy, and quantity limits are common.
 Medicare coverage for weight loss drugs expanded in 2026 following legislative action.

 Key Takeaways

-• Weight Method offers semaglutide at $297/mo and tirzepatide at $349/mo with full medical supervision.
+• Weight Method offers a compounded-medication program with full medical supervision.

 Frequently Asked Questions